Asabeneh/30-Days-Of-JavaScript/09_Day_Higher_order_functions/09_day_higher_order_functions.md

 #### Sorting Object Arrays

-When ever we sort objects in an array.
-We use the object key to compare.
-Lets see the example below.
+Whenever we sort objects in an array, we use the object key to compare.
+Let's see the example below.

 ```js
 objArr.sort(function (a, b) {